 Store in a dry, cool place.

-Spices, Bell pepper, Natural flavors, Salt, Hemp seed, Coconut palm sugar, Garlic, Tomato powder, Onion, Paprika, Canola oil, Amchur powder, Contains 2% or less of Citric acid, Scallions.
+Spices, Bell pepper, Natural flavors, Salt, Hemp seed, Garlic, Tomato, Onion, Paprika, Coconut palm sugar, Lemon powder (Rice maltodextrin, lemon juice concentrate, lemon oil), Sugar, Canola oil, Amchur powder, Contains 2% or less of Citric acid, Scallions.

 Although recipes vary between regions and countries, the sauce commonly contains crushed hot chile peppers (often bird’s eye chiles) , citrus peel, oil, red bell pepper and onions.
 Piri Piri sauce is often used as a hot sauce or in place of common hot sauces, such as Tabasco or Sriracha.
 It is frequently used as a marinade, but can also be used as a glaze or a condiment.